Greetings cat lovers! Skye Blake here with a question you might not have thought of… “Do you know how to feed a cat?”

 Automatic cat food feeders can be helpful when trying to control how much your cat eats and when.

 Discover more about them at “Cat Food & Water Bowls“.

 Cat food puzzles are a fun way to give cats the satisfaction of working for their food.

 These are great for slowing down a cat who eats too fast or too much.

 Discover more about both commercial and do-it-yourself puzzles at “Cat Food Puzzles“.

 Where to Go From Here

-Now that you’ve learned something about how to feed your cat, check out these related pages about nutrition and cat food…
+Now that you’ve learned how to feed your cat, check out what types of food there are at “Cat Food!“